Best Hiking Boots of 2024/25

 Based on our experience, here are the best hiking boots that can stand up to rugged and uneven terrain on your next day hike or backpacking trip.

-Related: Best Hiking Shoes
+Related: Best Hiking Shoes, Best Winter Hiking Boots

 Read More: Best Lightweight Hiking Boots

-We create reader-supported, objective gear reviews independently selected by our editors.
+We create reader-supported, mission-driven objective gear reviews that are independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
-When you click on the links, we may get a commission, without costing you an extra cent.
+When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.

 Hiking Boot Comparison tables